Serenity; a poem

 on the same invisible stage,

-and I am neither,
+and we are neither,

-and I am both.
+and we are both.

 Sita Rose Bennett